ifaiq/Todo-App/README.md

 # Todo-App
-A to-do REST API complete with user accounts and authentication
+A Todo App REST API complete with user accounts and authentication